 Diana, princess of the Amazons was raised on a sheltered island paradise and trained to be a warrior.
 When she meets an American pilot who tells her about the massive conflict that’s raging in the outside world, Diana leaves her home for the first time and reveals her true destiny as Wonder Woman.

 One of the most popular romance tropes is the heroine snatched and reluctantly falls in love with her rescuer.
 The hero wins and comes for his reward in the form of the lady he saved.
 “Wonder Woman” movie turns this structure on its head.
 The movie centers on a woman embarking on a journey.
-The DC female superhero is strong and talented, starting with her portrayal as a girl who insists on her right to receive training as an Amazon warrior likewise Mulan.
+She is strong and talented, starting with her portrayal as a girl who insists on her right to receive training as an Amazon warrior likewise Mulan.
 These are the challenging images and changing the types of models and options available to girls in film and in life alike.